Biden plans to move fast on the pandemic and the economy

 Former governor Chris Christie of New Jersey, a top Trump ally, had a blunt warning for his fellow Republicans, however.
 “If your basis for not conceding is that there was voter fraud, then show us.
 Show us,” he said on ABC’s “This Week.”
 “Because if you can’t show us, we can’t do this.
 We can’t back you blindly without evidence.”

-Sen. Roy Blunt (R-Mo.) said on the same program that it “seems unlikely” that vote projections showing Biden as the winner would change, but that it was understandable for Republicans to wait a little longer for state election officials to certify the outcome.
+Sen. Roy Blunt (R-Mo.) said on the same program that it “seems unlikely” that vote projections showing Biden as the winner would change but that it was understandable for Republicans to wait a little longer for state election officials to certify the outcome.

 “It’s time for the president’s lawyers to present the facts,” Blunt said.

-Blunt, who chairs a bipartisan congressional committee that plans the presidential inaugurations, said some decisions have yet to be made, but at the moment he expects a traditional ceremony.
+Blunt, who chairs a bipartisan congressional committee that plans the presidential inaugurations, said that some decisions have yet to be made but that at the moment he expects a traditional ceremony.

 “We’re moving forward, anticipating an outside, full-scale inauguration that’s easier to scale back than to scale up,” he said.
 “We’re going to be talking to people this week about that very topic.”